 - Unique, Relevant Links

 The great thing about this kind of link building is that it can be done by owners, GMs, and DOSs with little to no technical skill.
 This is all about relationships between businesses and how well your hotel works with other businesses.
-For specific tips, I suggest that you check out these two blog posts from my colleagues Diana Friess and Kim Leveque, but what I really want to convey about this kind of link building is that it’s more of an attitude than a tactic.
+For specific tips, I suggest you check out these two blog posts from my colleagues on link building strategies and a beginner’s guide to hotel link building, but what I really want to convey about this kind of link building is it’s more of an attitude than a tactic.
 Too often, hoteliers think of the online and offline portions of their business as separate entities, and I’m suggesting that you start thinking of your website in the same way you think about your hotel.

 On the internet, your website is your hotel.
 Just as you would want local businesses, colleges, convention centers, museums to recommend your hotel if someone asked in person where they should stay while visiting; you also want those same businesses to recommend your hotel online; and in the online world, that kind of recommending is done through linking to your site.
 Keep this in mind as you go about your daily on-site and offline tasks and you will start finding more and more opportunities to ask for and receive links to your site.
 Just remember to always offer a link back in return if possible and make sure to always give out the same exact URL when someone agrees to link to your site.